veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/token-authentication.md

 ```

 {{< hint warning >}}
 By default, the TTL for keys is 5 minutes.
 You can modify this with the `ANKA_API_KEYS_SESSION_TTL`, set in the Controller and Registry configs.
+The TTL however will not cause long running requests, like downloads, to be interrupted.
 {{< /hint >}}

 ---